Oghma-Infinium/apostasy.githubio/_01Help/Install.md

 #### Changing the Game Language

 {: .important}
-Due to limitations with Wabbajack, [Apostasy only supports the English Steam version of *Skyrim Special Edition*](/01Support/FAQs/#does-apostasy-support-any-other-languages).
+Due to limitations with Wabbajack, <a href="/01Support/FAQs/#does-apostasy-support-any-other-languages" target="_blank" rel="noopener noreferrer">Apostasy only supports the English Steam version of *Skyrim Special Edition*</a>.

  1. Right click on Skyrim Special Edition in Steam.
  2. Click `Properties`.